triton-inference-server/server/docs/user_guide/trace.md

 To specify global trace settings (level, rate, count, or mode), the format is `--trace-config=<setting>=<value>`.

-An example ussage, which invokes Triton's trace APIs:
+An example usage, which invokes Triton's trace APIs:

 ```
 $ tritonserver \